hartwigmedical/actin/algo/README.md

-AND | indicates that all combined rules should PASS in order to PASS OR | indicates that one of the combined rules should PASS in order to PASS NOT | indicates that the rule should not be PASS in order to PASS WARN_ON_PASS | indicates that a warning should be displayed in case of PASS and resolves to PASS_BUT_WARN
+AND | indicates that all combined rules should PASS in order to PASS OR | indicates that one of the combined rules should PASS in order to PASS NOT | indicates that the rule should not be PASS in order to PASS WARN_IF | indicates that a warning should be displayed in case of PASS, to resolve to PASS_BUT_WARN

 Some rules require 1 ("X") or more ("X" and "Y") additional configuration parameter(s) that can be set to match the requirements of each trial.
 Also, note that some inclusion and exclusion criteria can be mapped to rules that are currently explicitly set to PASS or explicitly